James Underwood Crockett

 James Underwood Crockett (October 9, 1915 – July 11, 1979) was a celebrity gardener and author.
 Crockett is known as the original host of The Victory Garden on PBS television.

 Early life

 October 9, 1915, Crockett was born in Haverhill, Massachusetts.
 Crockett's father was Earle Royce Crockett.
 Crockett's mother was Inez Underwood Crockett.

 Education

-Crockett studied horticulture at University of Massachusetts.
+Crockett studied horticulture at University of Massachusetts and was a member of the Alpha Tau Gamma Fraternity.
 In Texas, Crockett studied horticulture at Texas Agriculture and Mechanical College.
 In 1935, Crockett graduated from Stockbridge School of Agriculture in Amherst, Massachusetts.

 Career

 In the 1940s during World War II, Crockett served in the U.S. Navy in the Pacific Theater.

 In April 1975, Crockett became the original host of PBS's The Victory Garden, then called Crockett's Victory Garden.
 Crockett had been chosen by producer Russell Morash because he had previously written several gardening books.
 The show debuted on April 16, 1975, and was focused on gardening at home.
 The garden was located outside WGBH's studios in Allston, Massachusetts.